The László Z. Bitó '60 Conservatory Building

 For naming opportunites in the László Z. Bitó ’60 Conservatory Building please click here.

-Deborah Berke, architect of the The László Z. Bitó ’60 Conservatory Building, has been chosen as the first recipient of the new Berkeley-Rupp Architecture Professorship and Prize
+Deborah Berke, architect of the The László Z. Bitó ’60 Conservatory Building, was chosen as the first recipient of the new Berkeley-Rupp Architecture Professorship and Prize

 .
 For more about this award click here